 Tips for the buyer:

-- In order to register the car after buying it, you will need to prove to the Maryland Motor Vehicle Administration (MVA) that the car passes inspection.
+- In order to register the car after buying it, you will need to prove to the MVA that the car passes inspection.

 - You may wish to arrange for the inspection and repairs before buying the car.
 If not, be sure you have a legal way to transport and store the car legally until it is registered.
 It is illegal to drive a car that is not registered and insured.
 It is also illegal to park an unregistered car in a publically accessible place like a street or a store parking lot.